defuse-protocol/docs/integration/distribution-channels/1click-app-fees-calculation.md

-# App Fees Calculation

-## 1Click Swap API — App Fees
+# 1Click Swap API - App Fees Calculation

 A concise guide to how setup 1Click fees during quoting and execution as a distribution channel.